vwelve/GenL/README.md

-# Eventbrite to Discord Event Notifier
+# Eventbrite to Discord Event Bot

-This project automatically fetches events from Eventbrite and posts them to a Discord channel via webhooks.
-It monitors Eventbrite's Los Angeles events page and sends notifications for new upcoming events.
+This project uses a Discord bot to automatically fetch events from Eventbrite and post them to Discord channels.
+It allows tracking multiple Eventbrite URLs and posting to different channels.

 ## Features

-- Scrapes Eventbrite Los Angeles events page
+- Track multiple Eventbrite event pages simultaneously
-- Posts event details to Discord including:
+- Post event details to Discord channels including:
   - Event name and description
   - Start and end times
   - Event image (if available)
   - Direct link to event
 - Tracks processed events in SQLite database to avoid duplicates
-- Implements retry logic and rate limiting for Discord webhooks
+- Discord bot commands for managing tracked URLs
+- Support for tracking different URLs in different channels

 ## Prerequisites

 - Python 3.7+
-- Discord webhook URL
+- Discord Bot Token
 - Required Python packages (see requirements.txt)

 ## Installation & Setup